You are here

-- Schools identified for support and improvement through ESSA (i.e., CS, TS, Additional TS schools) must use the exploration results to meet the comprehensive needs assessment requirements.
+- Schools identified for support and improvement through ESSA (i.e., CS, TS, and additional TS schools) must use the exploration results to meet the comprehensive needs assessment requirements.
 CS schools should document these expectations in the UIP; TS and Additional TS schools may use the UIP.

 - Submit the Annual Financial Report (AFR) to CDE.

-There are no additional assurances for this route beyond the general assurances covered on pages 52 of the EASI application.
+There are no additional assurances for this route beyond the general assurances covered in the EASI application.